Product Tags

 -

-Read moreCitric acid is a white, odorless, and crystalline powder that is used as a flavoring agent, a preservative, and a chelating agent in a variety of food and beverage products.
-It is also used in some cleaning and personal care products.
+Read moreSodium metabisulfite, also known as sulfites, is a white, odorless, and slightly water-soluble powder that is used as a preservative in a variety of food and beverage products.
+It is also used as a bleaching agent, a reducing agent, and a stabilizer

 -